Total Law

 A Labour Market Needs Test is conducted to prove that the job position was offered to EEA residents before it was offered to a non-EEA resident.

-The test requires employers to advertise the vacancy via three required routes for a minimum period to ensure that appropriately qualified Irish citizens have the chance to apply for the role.
+The test requires employers to advertise the vacancy via two online platforms (one of which being EURES (JobsIreland.ie)) for a minimum period to ensure that appropriately qualified Irish citizens have the chance to apply for the role.

 As an employer if you are unclear if you need to conduct a Labour Market Needs Test then reach out to an immigration specialist to ensure you are in a position to submit a General Employment Permit application.

-However, in some cases the minimum salary requirement is reduced to a lower amount of 27,000 euros as long as they fulfil the following conditions:
+However, in some cases the minimum salary requirement is reduced to a lower amount as long as they fulfil the following conditions:

 • Graduated from any of the Irish third-level institutions with an offer to work in any of the Critical Skills Occupations list, or